mmb-carb/ESTA/docs/USERS_GUIDE.md

 #### Testing

 The testing section exists to allow for automated QA/QC of the output ESTA results.
-If these fields are left blank, no tests will be run.
+If these fields are left blank, no tests will be run but nothing will break.
+Testing is optional.

     tests: Emfac2014TotalsTester
     dates: 2012-07-18